Security Policies for Small Businesses: 5 Tips For Effective Communication

 You want to ensure that your training program directly reflects language from your policies.
 For example, if you have a policy around full disk encryption (to use an earlier example), reinforcing this and providing a how-to guide in your training provides an excellent opportunity for reinforcement.

 As another example, if you have a policy of reporting any suspicious emails as phishing for the security team to look at, reinforce this with training!
+Small businesses now often rely on a myriad of cloud collaboration tools, APIs, and AI assistants.
+Your training must be updated to reflect this reality and directly reference related policies, such as how to securely handle shared data or what information can be input into AI systems.

 It’s hard for employees to remember technical minutia and playbooks, so constantly reinforcing and iterating on your organization’s security posture and policies is critical.